(647) 372-0577 5399 Eglinton Ave W, Suite 204, Etobicoke, ON M9C 5K6 Client Login

-Stress Management Therapy in Ontario
+Stress Management Therapy in Etobicoke & Online: Burnout, Causes & Recovery

-What is stress?
+What is chronic stress?
+And what's burnout?

 Stress isn't the enemy.
 In short doses, it sharpens focus and gets you through deadlines.
 The trouble is when it stops being short — when the body never quite leaves the stress response, when sleep, mood, and digestion start to follow the workload, and when rest itself starts to feel uncomfortable.